tredly/tredly-api/README.md

 ## Usage

-Tredly API can be used alone or with tredly-cli 0.4.0 **<https://github.com/tredly/tredly-cli>** to provide remote access to Tredly Host.
+Tredly API can be used alone or with tredly-cli 1.0.0 **<https://github.com/tredly/tredly-cli>** to provide remote access to a Tredly Host.

 ## Contributing